Compare deep learning frameworks

 TensorFlow can be used to improve speech recognition and speech synthesis by differentiating multiple voices or filtering speech in high-ambient-noise environments, mimicking voice patterns for more natural-sounding text to speech.
 Additionally, it handles sentence structure in different languages to produce better translations.
 It can be used for image and video recognition as well as classification of objects, landmarks, people, sentiments, or activities.
 This has resulted in major improvements in image and video search.

 Because of its flexible, extensible, and modular design, TensorFlow doesn’t limit developers to specific models or applications.
 Developers have used TensorFlow to implement not only machine learning and deep learning algorithms but also statistical and general computational models.
-For more information about applications and contributed models, see TensorFlow in Use.
+For more information about applications and contributed models, see TensorFlow case studies.

 Keras is a Python-based deep learning library that is different from other deep learning frameworks.
 Keras functions as a high-level API specification for neural networks.
 It can serve both as a user interface and to extend the capabilities of other deep learning framework back ends that it runs on.